 Environmental surveillance was established at a wastewater treatment plant in Melbourne from October 2017.
-Six collections were tested and a type 2 vaccine-derived poliovirus and a type 3 Sabin-like poliovirus were isolated on separate occasions as well as NPEVs from the four other samples.
+Twenty-two collections were tested in 2018 and Sabin-like poliovirus type 1 was isolated on two separate occasions as well as NPEVs from 19 other samples; no enterovirus was isolated from one sample.
 Enterovirus infections are ubiquitous and the isolation of NPEVs from sewage acts as an indicator of the quality of the collection and test procedures.